Mansab67/Quikkred/bluechip-finmax-main/README.md

 ## 🌟 Overview

-**bluechipfinmax** is a revolutionary NBFC (Non-Banking Financial Company) platform that democratizes access to instant loans across India.
-Built with cutting-edge AI technology and supporting 13 Indian languages, bluechipfinmax transforms the traditional lending landscape with:
+**Quikkred** is a revolutionary NBFC (Non-Banking Financial Company) platform that democratizes access to instant loans across India.
+Built with cutting-edge AI technology and supporting 13 Indian languages, Quikkred transforms the traditional lending landscape with:

 - ⚡ **Instant Approval** - AI-powered decisions in under 30 seconds
 - 🌐 **Multilingual Support** - Available in 13 Indian languages